|

 the bunker's purpose, he regarded it as a coffin, and forbade anyone to

-enter it without his express permission.
+enter it without his personal permission.
+The bunker plan was one

 33.